Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 Deliverable: A single landing page with one form field set.
 Ask for first name, email, and lease end month.

-Phase 3: The Education, nurture
+Phase 3: The Education Sequence

 Why it matters: Education lowers fear.
 When renters understand their numbers and options, they stop avoiding the topic and start asking questions.

-• Month 1: Clarity Use short emails that explain steps and timelines.
+- Month 1: Clarity.
+Use short emails that explain steps and timelines.
 Ask this: Do you want a simple rent vs buy worksheet for your monthly payment range?

-• Month 3: Credit and savings Share three ways to build buying power without shame.
+- Month 3: Credit and savings.
+Share three ways to build buying power without shame.
 Invite a lender intro for people who want a plan.

-• Month 6: Market and costs Explain total cash to close and the tradeoffs.
+- Month 6: Market and costs.
+Explain total cash to close and the tradeoffs.
 Use Breaking Down Closing Costs for Buyers and Sellers as the education anchor.

-Phase 4: The Activation, conversion
+Phase 4: The Activation Offer

 What to do: Trigger a light offer 120 days before the lease end month.
 Offer a coffee meeting, a lender intro, or a buying power audit that stays under 15 minutes.